ds-kiel/grace/raspi/gpio-tracer/README.md

 ## Start/Stop Tracing using `gpiotc`

-Start tracing with sigrok and save traces in a log file:
+Start tracing with Logic Analyzer and save traces in a log file:

 ```sh
 # instruct gpiotd to start tracing.
 Make sure that the daemon is running.